Table of Contents

 - Re-experiencing the trauma.
 Through flashbacks, nightmares, or trauma-related triggers the individual replays the traumatic event over and over again, with the physical and emotional responses also re-experienced.

 - Avoiding places, situations, or people that provoke disturbing memories of the event.

 - Feelings of being on edge, jittery, easily excitable or startled, and angry outbursts are features of PTSD.

-PTSD and Alcoholism Treatment Inpatient Setting
+PTSD and Alcoholism Treatment Inpatient Treatment Centers

 When alcoholism and PTSD are coexisting disorders, the best treatment option is an inpatient dual diagnosis program.
 These programs provide the highest level of care, with 24-hour monitoring and an integrated therapeutic approach that treats both the mental health disorder and the substance use disorder simultaneously.
 The treatment might include eye movement desensitization and reprocessing (EMDR) and/or exposure therapy to specifically treat the PTSD, and cognitive behavioral therapy for treating the addictive behaviors.

-PTSD and Alcoholism Treatment Outpatient Setting
+PTSD and Alcohol Abuse Treatment Outpatient Setting

 PTSD can also be treated in an outpatient setting, which allows for the individual to return home outside of treatment hours.
 An outpatient program will likely use exposure therapy as well as group therapy and individual therapy for treating both the PTSD and the alcoholism.
 The individual meets with therapists for a given number of hours each week to attend group therapy sessions and classes that can teach relaxation techniques and stress-reducing practices.

 Dual Diagnosis Treatment for PTSD and Alcohol Addiction